btmash/islandora_entity_bridge/README.md

 Right now, all types of Fedora Objects are brought over.
 This brings in their pid, label, content model, status to start.

+Display configuration is currently a work in progress as I try to figure out a way to use the field display UI without the Islandora Entity Bridge necessarily having fields.
+As such the current display configuration is unreliable.
-There is now display configuration since the entities are currently not fieldable; however, there is views integration with three different field
+However, there is views integration with three different field
 handlers: datastream link, image display of datastreams, and datastream xpath.

 The xpath datastream field handler requires a full xpath (with the namespaces).